 Who did invent the word “robot” and what does it mean?

-Who did invent the word “robot” and what does it mean?
-Some people think it was Karel Capek, a Czech novelist and playwright, the one who came up with the word.
+Who invented the word “robot,” and what does it mean?
+Some people think it was Karel Capek, a Czech novelist and playwright.

-But, contrary to the popular opinion, Karel Capek, the author of the play RUR is not the inventor of the word robot.
-The word, which is derived from the Czech noun “robota” meaning “labour” is an accomplishment of Capek’s older brother, the cubist painter and writer Josef Capek.
+But, contrary to popular opinion, Karel Capek, the author of the play R.U.R., is not the inventor of the word robot.
+The word, derived from the Czech noun “robota”, meaning “forced labour”, is an accomplishment of Capek’s older brother, the cubist painter and writer Josef Capek.

-The word first appeared in the play RUR published in 1920.
-Some claim that the word “robot” was first used in Josef Capek’s short story Opilec (the Drunkard) published in the collection Lelio in 1917.
-According to the Capek brother’s Society in Prague, this is not correct.
+The word first appeared in the play R.U.R., published in 1920.
+Some claim that the word “robot” was first used in Josef Capek’s short story Opilec (the Drunkard), published in the collection Lelio in 1917.
+According to the Capek Brothers Society in Prague, this must be corrected.
 The word used in Opilec is “automat”.

 The following article by Karel Capek tells the whole story in detail: